 Not the kind you eat with a delicious cheese-ball, but the kind that “cracks” when you pull it apart.
 They’re a part of a lot of people’s Christmas traditions, but they’re prohibited on aircraft.

 While some Christmas sweaters some can have a nauseating effect on passengers, they are currently permitted through TSA checkpoints.

-Eggnog can be an alternate to fuel depending on who’s mixing it.
+Eggnog can be an alternative to fuel depending on who’s mixing it.
 Sometimes there’s a fine line between a beverage and hazmat.
 Just sayin’… Remember the 3.4 oz baggie rule at the checkpoint.
-Unless it’s in small container (3.4 oz or less), this tasty liquid treat is not allowed as carry-on.
+Unless it’s in a small container (3.4 oz or less), this tasty liquid treat is not allowed as carry-on.